alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 > ❞ To aid with platforms such as Windows, which add Unicode BOM marks to the beginning of Unicode files, the UTF-8 signature \xef\xbb\xbf will be interpreted as 'utf-8' encoding as well (even if no magic encoding comment is given).

 The difference for C++ is that for C++ a `//` comment start is required, and that since the directive is not recognized as such by the tools there is a non-ASCII character like “π”, that can be recognized by humans.
+The `#` at the start is not necessary for the C++ compiler, and I used to omit it.
+But it can help tools such as editors that (perhaps with customization) support the PEP 263 convention.

 PEP 263 states that characters between the leading `#` and the word `encoding` are ignored, so in the C++ header files we now add